 As the objective of the strategy is to aim to hedge these exposures, this means that while the returns may be negative or positive as long as the movement tracks exposures being hedged, each Fund is meeting its objective.
-As each Fund seeks to hedge risks rather than focus on a traditional return strategy, the AIFM and the Investment Manager have determined that consideration of sustainability risk is not relevant for the Funds and therefore do not integrate sustainability risks into its investment decision making processes.
+As each Fund seeks to hedge risks rather than focus on a traditional return strategy, the AIFM and the Investment Manager have determined consideration of sustainability risk is unlikely to be relevant for the Funds.